IdentityToday/api-endpoint/README.md

 The error response may contain the following fields:

 - `error`: String.
 Message describing the error.
 - `details`: Array or undefined.
 List of validation error objects or additional context.
+Validation errors use `code`, `message`, and `path` where applicable.

 Common error values include: